kdegeek/nextcloud-door-estimator/docs/INSTALLATION.md

 - **Problem**: `npm install` or frontend build fails with errors about missing Node.js or incompatible version.
 - **Solution**:
   - Ensure Node.js v16+ is installed in your environment/container.
+  - **If you are using npm 10.x, you may encounter compatibility issues.
+Downgrade to npm 9 (`npm install -g npm@9`) if you see dependency or build errors.**
   - To install Node.js v16+ in Ubuntu/Debian containers:
     ```bash
     curl -fsSL https://deb.nodesource.com/setup_16.x | bash - && apt-get install -y nodejs